 Are you planning a trip to Florida?
-The Sunshine State has a lot to offer, and unless you have a specific destination, can be a bit overwhelming.
+The Sunshine State has a lot to offer, and unless you have a specific destination, it can be a bit overwhelming.
 Are you doing theme parks or beaches?
 Looking for wild Florida or cultural city escapes?
 What about Florida’s rich history (Oldest city in the US, anyone?)
 Florida has it all.
-Plus, the weather makes it a fantastic year round
+Plus, the weather makes it a fantastic year-round

 Start off by visiting the following sites to start planning your Florida vacation.